 The CBAR requires banks to maintain certain prudential ratios computed based on statutory financial statements.
-As at 31 December 2022, the Bank was in compliance with these ratios except for:

-Maximum credit exposure of a bank per a single borrower or a group of related borrowers that should not exceed 10 percent of the bank's Tier 1 capital on unsecured loan.
+As at 31 December 2022, the Bank was in compliance with these ratios except for the ratio of maximum credit exposure of a bank per a single borrower or a group of related borrowers that should not exceed 10 percent of the bank's Tier 1 capital on unsecured loan.
 As at 31 December 2022, the Bank's ratio was 12.48% (2021: 13.90%).